 Uptake of air pollutants by bicyclists has been studied less than exposure concentrations or intake doses (6 of the 57 studies in Table 3 explicitly consider uptake).
-Vinzents et al. (2005) conservatively estimate deposition as linearly proportional to workload (on average 43% higher deposition of PM while bicycling than at rest).
+Vinzents et al. (2005)

+Review of Urban Bicyclists' Intake and Uptake of Traffic-Related Air Pollution, URL: http://mc.manuscriptcentral.com/ttrv conservatively estimate deposition as linearly proportional to workload (on average 43% higher deposition of PM while bicycling than at rest).
 Int Panis et al. (2010) use DF that vary with V_E , V_T , and particle size, based on two previous studies of particle deposition (Chalupa, Morrow, Oberdorster, Utell, & Frampton, 2004; Daigle et al., 2003).
 Although other factors in Table 5 were not explicitly modeled, these reference studies used physically active subjects and traffic exhaust particles.
-Intake doses of UFP were 4.2-6.6 times higher for bicyclists than car passengers, while uptake doses were 5.1-8.3 times higher - despite lower or roughly equivalent exposure concentrations for bicyclists.
-PM{2.5} comparisons were similar, with intake doses 8.0-12.0times higher.
+Intake doses of UFP were 4.2 to 6.6 times higher for bicyclists than car passengers, while uptake doses were 5.1 to 8.3 times higher - despite lower or roughly equivalent exposure concentrations for bicyclists.
+PM{2.5} comparisons were similar, with intake doses 5.7 to 7.6 times higher for bicyclists than car passengers but uptake doses 8.0-12.0 times higher.

-McNabola et al. (2008) modeled uptake of VOC and $PM{2.5}$ using the International Commission on Radiological Protection (ICRP) human respiratory tract model (ICRP Task Group, 1994) with on-road measured exposure concentrations and laboratory-measured respiration characteristics for bicycle, pedestrian, car, and bus modes.
-The ICRP model can include all relevant factors in Table 5 except lung perfusion, though the assumed fraction of oral breathing is not reported by McNabola et al. (2008).
-Bicyclists had the highest total lung deposition of PM{2.5} and the second highest absorption of VOC over similar trips to other modes.
+McNabola et al. (2008) modeled uptake of VOC and PM{2.5} using the ICRP human respiratory tract model (ICRP,1994) with on-road measured exposure concentrations and laboratory-measured respiration characteristics for bicycle, pedestrian, car, and bus modes.
+The ICRP model can include all relevant factors in Table 5 except lung perfusion, though the assumed fraction of oral breathing is not reported by McNabola et al..
+Bicyclists had the highest total lung deposition of PM{2.5} and the second-highest absorption of VOC over similar trips to other modes.
 Breathing characteristics (frequency, tidal volume) and VOC solubility affected the uptake dose and the location of absorption, with more benzene absorbed deep in the lungs for bicyclists and pedestrians.
 Breathing differences also affected benzene absorption more than 1,3-butadiene absorption because of benzene's lower solubility.
 McNabola et al. (2007) similarly model VOC uptake by bicyclists using different travel speeds, but with assumed (rather than measured) exposure concentrations.
 They found that higher bicycling speeds reduce VOC absorption over a fixed travel distance because the increase in respiration rate is smaller than the reduction in exposure duration.